 Many of the chefs were in the throes of developing a ‘Nouvelle Cuisine’ which revolutionized restaurant cooking during the Sixties and Seventies.
 In later years the term was hijacked to represent small servings with a multitude of decoration which had no relationship to the food.
 This was far from the founding chefs cuisine.

 We were an unlikely culinary duo.
 She was a smart, sexy Elizabeth Taylor look-alike who flirted her way into the inner circle of the great French chefs to become an accomplished cook on her own.
 I was a small town girl with limited exposure to haute cuisine.
-But dessert was my passion and pastry was my forte.
+But we bonded over good food and never looked back.

-Adrienne now has a form of Frontotemporal Degeneration dementia called Primary Progressive Aphasia which affects her ability to speak or execute complex tasks.
+Adrienne now has a form of Frontotemporal Degeneration dementia called Primary Progressive Aphasia which has destroyed her ability to speak.
 She can no longer cook a meal.
 But she still enjoys eating and never hesitates to offer criticism or praise with a wink or a frown.
 A portion of the profits from the sale of my book ‘Cooking with Adrienne, A Story of Friendship and Food‘, will be donated to finding a cure.
 Find out more here.